devuniv/EmmetZenCodingShortcuts/README.md

 # Zen Coding (Emmet) support for Eclipse Photon, Notepad++ (64-bit Windows 10)

+Original site is: https://github.com/emmetio but many links from there seem not to work (Dec 2018).

 - [x] 1.
 Notepad++ - Can work on 64-bit Win10 (see respective dll)

 - [x] 2.
 Notepad++ - All shortcuts pop-up in auto-completion